lowRISC/opentitan/sw/device/silicon_creator/rom_ext/README.md

 # ROM\_EXT

-The ROM\_EXT is the first boot mutable stage in the Secure Boot implementation, and starts executing after a successful signature verification performed by the ROM.
+The ROM\_EXT is the first (mutable) boot stage in the Secure Boot implementation, and starts executing after a successful signature verification performed by the ROM.